Physical Address

 Korean budget beers, often found in convenience stores and supermarkets, offer a cost-effective way to enjoy a cold brew without compromising on taste.
 They are the unsung heroes of the Korean beer scene, providing a refreshing respite for those on a budget.

-A favorite among students, FiLite is a budget beer that offers a strong hops flavor with a lighter feel, likely due to its lower malt content.
-It has a sharp initial taste that quickly fades, leaving a weaker flavor compared to other beers on this list.
+A favourite among students, FiLite is a budget beer that offers a strong hops flavour with a lighter feel, likely due to its lower malt content.
+It has a sharp initial taste that quickly fades, leaving a weaker flavour compared to other beers on this list.
 FiLite is also noticeably more carbonated than other Korean beers.
 Despite its shortcomings, FiLite is a drinkable beer that offers value for money.

 FilGood is Oriental Brewery’s budget beer.
 It has a similar flavor profile to FiLite but tastes weaker, almost more watered down.
 FilGood has a consistent taste throughout, without any strong initial or aftertastes.
 It’s smoother and easier to drink than FiLite, making it a good choice for those seeking a cheap, easy-to-drink beer.